I received an interesting email from an SPI reader over the weekend:

-In my June Income Report, you can see that I am an affiliate for nearly 30 different products and services – for SPI and for other niche sites and businesses that I own.
+In my June Income Report, you can see that I am an affiliate for nearly thirty different products and services for SPI and for other niche sites and businesses that I own.

-The most profitable product/service was BlueHost, a domain and hosting company that I use and recommend to anyone looking for a relatively inexpensive, quick and easy way to setup a website.
+The most profitable product/service was BlueHost, a domain and hosting company that I use and recommend to anyone looking for a relatively inexpensive, quick, and easy way to setup a website.
 In June, I referred 79 people to Bluehost, earning over $7000.00 in commissions.
 [Full Disclosure: I’m a compensated advisor and an affiliate for Bluehost.]

 Although June was a record month of affiliate earnings, for Bluehost and overall in my business, Bluehost has consistently been one of the top contributors to my monthly affiliate income.